 You can pay by credit card, Amazon Pay, Google Pay, Apple Pay or bank transfer (BACS).

-We take pride in the quality of our products, so if you are not completely satisfied, please return the goods within 14 days of the date you received them to the following address for a full refund (less postage):
+We take pride in the quality of our products, so if you are not completely satisfied, please return the goods within 30 days of the date you received them to the following address for a refund:

 Mrs Julie Frisbee

 Please note that this does not apply to bespoke (personalised) blends.

 To be sure your returned goods reach us, we suggest you send them by Yodel, Evri (using Parcel2Go.com) or Royal Mail Signed For.
 Your refund will be processed within 5 working days of us receiving your returned products.